MarkoLewis-Projects/Sign_language_detection/README.md

 ## Presentation

-You can view the presentation of our findings here (reccomend turning down for 2nd speaker):
+You can view the presentation of our findings here (recommend turning down for 2nd speaker):

 [![Watch the video](http://img.youtube.com/vi/ooL-wb60CFE/hqdefault.jpg)](https://youtu.be/ooL-wb60CFE)